qwickly-org/QwickSteps/README.md

 < > other hand than QWERTY
 ```

-This is at the level of Dvorak or Asset layouts (give and take) when compared on https://stevep99.github.io/keyboard-layout-analyzer test inputs.
+This is near the efficiency of Dvorak or Asset layouts when compared on https://stevep99.github.io/keyboard-layout-analyzer test inputs.

-Taking this design to its logical conclusion we can add a few tweaks more.
+Taking this design to its logical conclusion we can add a few more tweaks.

 ## Qwickly

+`K` occurs less than `L`/`P`/`Y`.
+The ordering `L`/`P`/`Y` minimizes same-finger [bigrams](https://blogs.sas.com/content/iml/2014/09/26/bigrams.html).
+`B` occurs more than `J`.

 Final tweak rotate-swap letters: `K`/`L`<- , ->`P`/`Y`<br/>
 and swap letters: `J`<->`B`